 How to Apply

-1. Contact one of our preferred suppliers
+- Work with with one of our preferred retailers

 Option 2: Handle the installation yourself

-1. Download the application form.
+- Download the rebate application form.

 Wood Stove Exchange Program